What will Australia’s Education look like in 2030?

 Looking ahead to the 2030s, AI, VR, and AR are poised to define the next wave of education.

-Some schools are already preparing: Melbourne High has appointed an AI Lead, while platforms like Year13 offer AI career coaches to guide students through emerging technologies.
+Some schools are already preparing: Melbourne High has appointed an AI Lead, while others are using AI career coaches to guide students through emerging technologies.

-Students will no longer simply consume content; they will need to create with, apply, and critically evaluate intelligent systems.
-Hardware improvements, accessible AI tools, and ongoing ethical challenges are driving schools to rethink what learning looks like, moving toward applied, experiential projects that teach both technical competence and responsible innovation.
+Students will no longer simply consume content.
+They will need to create with, apply, and critically evaluate intelligent systems.
+Advances in hardware, accessible AI tools, and ethical considerations are driving schools to rethink learning.

 In this new era, students will spend less time on rote instruction and more time experimenting, building, and iterating, gaining the skills and judgment they need for the workforce of the future.